PickTheKiwi/ZeroGround/README.md

 - Panoramas
 - HD text font
-- stone background
+- stone background to menus
-- Some tweaks on the splash screen
+- The addition of funny splash screen texts
-- some srite stuff (tha definitely works)
+- Sprite related items (That may need fixing)
-- Add more integrations
+- And a bunch more waiting to be released!

 ## Related